-In order to investigate the electronic properties of GdN, ab initio calculations are carried out using VASP and wannierized using the VASP-WANNIER90 interface^{34-36} to arrive at a tight-binding description of first-principles quality.
-The pseudopotential is of the projector-augmented-wave type37 as implemented in VASP.38 The generalized gradient approximation exchange-correlation functional is employed as parameterized by Perdew, Burke and Ernzerhof39 with a Coulomb U of $4.5 \,\mathrm{eV}$ on the Gd f orbits.
-The plane wave basis is expanded up to the cutoff energy of $400 \,\mathrm{eV}$ and $12 \times 12 \times 12$ k-mesh grid is used in the VASP calculations.
-Six N p and ten Gd d atomic orbitals are projected for the wannier representation with spin polarization but without SOC.
+To investigate the electronic properties of GdN, ab initio calculations are carried out by using VASP and wannierized by using the VASP-WANNIER90 interface [34-36] to arrive at a tight-binding description of first-principles quality.
+The pseudopotential is of the projector-augmented-wave type [37] as implemented in VASP [38].
+The generalized gradient approximation exchange-correlation functional is employed as parametrized by Perdew, Burke, and Ernzerhof [39] with a Coulomb U of 4.5 eV on the Gd f orbits.
+The plane-wave basis is expanded up to the cutoff energy of 400 eV and 12 \times 12×12 k-mesh grid is used in the VASP calculations.
+Six N p and ten Gd d atomic orbitals are projected for the Wannier representation with spin polarization but without SOC.
 The atomic SOC is then included in the tight-binding Hamiltonian.
-The surface states for a semiinfinite geometry are calculated by employing an iterative surface Green's function method.^{40,41} Landau level spectra are calculated using a symmetry-constraint $k \cdot p$ model with Peierls substitution.^{42,43}
+The surface states for a semi-infinite geometry are calculated by employing an iterative surface Green's function method [40,41].
+Landau-level spectra are calculated by using a symmetry-constraint $k \cdot p$ model with Peierls substitution [42,43].